feats/radiaction/packages/radiaction/examples/.rick-morty-application/README.md

 Simplistic app to demonstrate the action/reaction model.
+It simulates Rick & Morty's family ordering sauces at McDonald's and going to family therapy.

-It's used as base to the construction of many examples, but it's not intended to be run alone.
-Check one of the following examples to see this app in action:
+It's used as the base of many examples, but, if ran alone, it will be hanging waiting for the reactions to be executed somewhere else.
+Instead, check one of the following examples to see this app running properly:

 * [basic-example](../basic-example)
 * [with-glob-loader](../with-glob-loader)
 * [with-webtask](../with-webtask)

 ## Code Structure

-* `/application` is a symlink to the ["Rick and Morty" application](../.rick-morty-application).
-It contains the independent logic of the application (actions, reactions and a controller).
-* `/distribution` contains the runners that will respond to the applications' actions, processing the reactions.

 * `actions.js` define the actions that can be called in this app
 * `definitions.js` constants and settings used in the app